 A complex and adaptive problem

-One challenge many large organisations encounter when developing cyber security strategies is how to adequately protect digital assets from adversaries that are smaller and more agile.
+One challenge many large organizations encounter when developing cyber security strategies is how to adequately protect digital assets from adversaries that are smaller and more agile.

 - Rapid decision cycles

 - Situational awareness

 The methods employed by every organization will vary, but the issues canvassed here represent a strong starting point for helping your organization think about strategies to strengthen the security of your digital assets.

 Adopting a threat centric approach to cyber security